 Even if you don’t do a lot of writing on the job (which is rare), you still communicate in other ways.
 Improving your writing helps you to become a better communicator overall and it also improves your reading, which is another essential job skill.
 And your ability to write a well-crafted application, resume, and cover letter is the first step to getting a job.

 5. Writing expresses your thinking skills.

 Disorganized writing could indicate that your thinking is disorganized.
 If your writing is not fully developed, it could indicate that you have not fully developed your thoughts.
-Improving your writing skills will improve the way you think about your topic and help you explain or discuss it with your reader.
+Improving your writing skills will improve the way you think about your topic and help you explain or discuss it with others.

-1. Look at writing samples and guides on writing.
+1. Look at writing samples and writing guides.